Brand strategy to localise Saikichi Shoten for any overseas markets.

 The beauty of Saikichi Shoten products is their ability to customise and adapt to different tastes and likings, catering to a wide variety of audiences and unique possibilities.
-To introduce Saikichi Shoten products for Singapore and overseas markets, the fastest approach to gain acceptance is through adapting their products to local taste.
+To introduce Saikichi Shoten products for the overseas markets, the fastest approach to gain acceptance is through adapting their products to local taste.
 Each country’s recipe book is created by locals, for the locals, with the aim to inspire other locals to give it their own unique local twist with local ingredients.

 A colour blocking system was invented at the spine – inspired and colour picked from the land and sea of the different countries.
 When the books are placed together, the colours combine to form an undulating wave of sea and land, coming together as one united world.